Infaredofficially/AnnieBot/README.md

 # 🧣 Contributors:

 - Check [Atlas Contributors](https://github.com/FantoX001/Atlas-MD/graphs/contributors) list.
-- Feel free to contribute in this project.
+- Feel free to contribute in this project it increase it's stability and update.
 I will merge your respected contribution after reviewing it.
+- No personal modification / re-branding ( Changing bot name, owner name ) pull requests will be merged !

 <br><br>